binary-butterfly/formifly/README.md

   You call this with the field name as first param and the new value as the second one.
   Note that this does not trigger field validation.
 - `validateField` A function that allows you to trigger validation for a specific field by passing its name.
+- `valiadteAll` A function that allows you to trigger validation for all fields within the form.
+  It returns a Promise that will either resolve with potentially mutated field values or reject with the validation errors that occurred.
 - `getFieldProps` A function that returns most properties a field might need.
 (See [FormiflyField](#formiflyfield) for more info on this.)
   This function accepts the following parameters: `name`, `help`, `type`, `value`, `id`, `additionalDescribedBy`.